joaomariacordeiro/krusell-mukoyama-rogerson-sahin-2017/README.md

 > Krusell, P., Mukoyama, T., Rogerson, R. and Şahin, A. (2017).
 "Gross Worker Flows over the Business Cycle". *American Economic Review*, 107(11), 3447–3476.

-**Scope:** This replicates the model only.
-The empirical work of the original paper (CPS gross-flow construction, Abowd–Zellner and deNUNification corrections, seasonal adjustment, SIPP processing) is not replicated.
-Calibration targets and parameter values are taken from the paper rather than recomputed from microdata.

 **Author:** João Maria Cordeiro
 **Date:** July 2026
 **Contact:** joaomariacordeiro@gmail.com

 ## Disclaimer

+Replicates the model only.
+The empirical work of the original paper (CPS gross-flow construction, Abowd–Zellner and deNUNification corrections, seasonal adjustment, SIPP processing) is not replicated.
+Calibration targets and parameter values are taken from the paper rather than recomputed from microdata.
 Any errors are my own.

 ## Data and calibration availability